 In doing this there become some limitations to ensure the safety and comfort of ALL the passengers on board.
 Those restrictions are mainly due to:

 - Seat Crash Attenuation

 What is Helicopter Seat Crash Attenuation?

-Not every helicopter has a seat weight limit, but instead, have a limitation where nothing hard or bulky can be placed under the seats.
-Then there are other helicopters, especially the older ones that have no restriction and have no energy dissipation system built in.
+Not every helicopter has a seat weight limit, instead, have a limitation where nothing hard or bulky can be placed under the seats.
+Then there are other helicopters, especially the older ones that have no restrictions and no energy dissipation system built in.